-This costume has a fiendish charm to make even Medusa smile.
+This costume has enough fiendish charm to make even Medusa smile.

 To make the head: Cut two 16-inch squares of the 1/4-inch-thick foam rubber, draw on the head shape and cut out.
 Place the two pieces together, then staple along the top seam.